sumitchatterjee13/Luminance-Stack-Processor/README.md

 ## 📁 ComfyUI Workflow

 A complete example workflow for ComfyUI is provided in the `/workflow` directory.
-This demonstrates a good setup for HDR processing using our Radiance Fusion algorithm.
+This demonstrates a good setup for HDR processing using my Radiance Fusion algorithm.

 ### Example Workflow Setup
 ![ComfyUI Workflow](images/Comfyui%20workflow.jpg)
-*Complete ComfyUI workflow showing proper HDR processing setup with our custom nodes*
+*Complete ComfyUI workflow showing proper HDR processing setup with my custom nodes*

 ## 🎨 AI-Generated HDR from Single Images

-We've developed a complete workflow for creating HDR images from a single source image using **FLUX.1 Kontext exposure control LoRAs**:
+I've developed a complete workflow for creating HDR images from a single source image using **FLUX.1 Kontext exposure control LoRAs**:

 ### 🚀 **The Complete Pipeline:**

 1. **Start with any image** - Generated from any model or captured photo
-2. **Generate exposure variants** - Use our trained LoRAs to create EV-4, EV-2, EV0, EV+2, EV+4 versions
+2. **Generate exposure variants** - Use my trained LoRAs to create EV-4, EV-2, EV0, EV+2, EV+4 versions
-3. **Process with Radiance Fusion** - Feed the synthetic exposures into our HDR nodes
+3. **Process with Radiance Fusion** - Feed the synthetic exposures into my HDR nodes
 4. **Get professional HDR** - Output true 32-bit HDR images with enhanced dynamic range

 ### 📦 **Exposure Control LoRAs:**

-Our custom-trained LoRAs for **FLUX.1 Kontext (dev)** can generate different exposure levels from a single image:
+My custom-trained LoRAs for **FLUX.1 Kontext (dev)** can generate different exposure levels from a single image:

 - **Available LoRAs**: `ev-4`, `ev-2`, `ev+2`, `ev+4` (with corresponding trigger words)
 - **Easy to use**: Simply add the trigger word and adjust LoRA weight